derdanielb/conference-sentiment-analysis/DEVENV.md

 ### Install a self-contained Maven

-Instead of using apt-get to install Maven, which really clutters up your overall packages on Ubuntu, it is better to manually install it.
+Instead of using e.g. apt-get to install Maven, it is better to manually install it.

 Just follow these steps: